 One of the biggest decisions new moms can face is when it comes to feeding.
 There’s a lot to get used to, as well as potential hiccups that are hard to anticipate ahead of time.
 There is some evidence to suggest that breast milk can help with cognitive development and that it can boost immunity, but there are a whole host of other studies that show that breastfeeding doesn’t have to be exclusive for babies to reap the benefits, and that the difference between the long term health of breastfed and formula fed babies is negligible.
 This is all to say, the decision on whether or not to breastfeed should be entirely up to you.

-That’s where this guide will come in handy.
+That’s where this guide to the best lactation supplements comes in!
 I’ll go over what to look for and what to avoid in lactation supplements, the top 10 lactation supplements on the market today, and I’ll cover some other important information about when to start taking supplements and other ways to boost your milk supply.

 If you’re not thrilled about the idea of taking capsules or using a dropper, this lactation tea may appeal to you.
-Containing fennel, anise, fenugreek, coriander, lemongrass, and blessed thistle, it’s no wonder many moms swear by this blend.
+It contains an herbal blend of fennel, anise, fenugreek, coriander, lemongrass, and blessed thistle, and many moms swear by it.
 However, the anise and fennel do give this tea a licorice flavor — so if that doesn’t appeal to you, you might want to stick with flavorless supplements.
-In addition, this tea also contains spearmint leaf, which could be problematic for nursing moms.
+In addition, this herbal tea also contains spearmint leaf, which could be problematic for nursing moms.
 Costs $25 for a 30 day supply (assuming you’re drinking the recommended 3 cups per day).

 These organic fenugreek drops are certified organic and are free of fillers, sugars, alcohol, and GMOs.
 They also contain morgina, blessed thistle seed, goat’s rue, and anise seed — which makes it a good option for moms who want to try it all, as long as no herbal intolerances are discovered.
 Costs $27 for a 30 day supply.